Nigerian Civil War

 Alongside the concurrent Vietnam War, the Nigerian Civil War was one of the first wars in human history to be televised to a global audience.
 In mid-1968, images of malnourished and starving Biafran children saturated the mass media of Western countries.
 The plight of the starving Biafrans became a cause célèbre in foreign countries, enabling a significant rise in the funding and prominence of international non-governmental organisations (NGOs).
 Additionally, Biafra received international humanitarian aid from civilians during the Biafran airlift, an event which inspired the formation of Doctors Without Borders following the end of the war.
-The United Kingdom and the Soviet Union were the main supporters of the Nigerian government, while Israel supported Biafra.
-The United States' official position was one of neutrality, considering Nigeria as "a responsibility of Britain", but some interpret the refusal to recognise Biafra as favouring the Nigerian government.
+The United Kingdom and the Soviet Union were the main supporters of the Nigerian government, while France, Ivory Coast, and Gabon supported Biafra.
+The official position of the United States was one of neutrality, considering Nigeria as "a responsibility of Britain", but some interpreted the refusal to recognise Biafra as favouring the Nigerian government.

 The war highlighted challenges within pan-Africanism during the early stages of African independence from colonial rule, suggesting that the diverse nature of African people may present obstacles to achieving common unity.
 Additionally, it shed light on initial shortcomings within the Organization of African Unity.
 The war also resulted in the political marginalization of the Igbo people, as Nigeria has not had another Igbo president since the end of the war, leading some Igbo people to believe they are being unfairly punished for the war.
 Igbo nationalism has emerged since the end of the war, as well as various neo-Biafran secessionist groups such as the Indigenous People of Biafra and Movement for the Actualization of the Sovereign State of Biafra.